robertwenner/comics/doc/settings.md

 previous module, it needs to go before the module that requires the output.

-For example, the Comic::Out::QrCode module will create QR codes for comic pages and put the file name in the Comic.
+For example, the Comic::Out::QrCode module will create QR codes for comic pages and put the URL in the Comic.
 If the Comic::Out::Html module wants to include the QR code in the page, it must run after the Comic::Out::QrCode module.

 ### Output Organization